maendeleolab/maendeleolab_subnet/README.md

 - Please watch the [requirements steps](https://www.youtube.com/watch?v=gMM-d1uZ0Ks&t=12s)

+- It is recommended to have [maendeleolab_vpc](https://youtu.be/SCcGe9pr5Z0) before using maendeleolab_subnet

 - It helps to be familiar with Linux basics commands.

 - Must have awscli version 2 and Python 3.6.9 (or higher) installed.